 Messages sent with different content (for example, retry counts included in the message body) that Amazon SQS must treat as duplicates.

 The deduplication process in FIFO queues is time-sensitive.
-When designing your application, you should ensure that both the sender and the receiver can recover in case of a client or network outage.
+When designing your application, you should ensure that both the producer and the consumer can recover in case of a client or network outage.

-The sender must be aware of the deduplication interval of the queue.
+The producer must be aware of the deduplication interval of the queue.
 Amazon SQS has a minimum deduplication interval of 5 minutes.
 Retrying

 SendMessagerequests after the deduplication interval expires can introduce duplicate messages into the queue.
 For example, a mobile device in a car sends messages whose order is important.
 If the car loses cellular connectivity for a period of time before receiving an acknowledgement, retrying the request after regaining cellular connectivity can create a duplicate.

 ChangeMessageVisibilityaction.
-However, if the visibility timeout expires, another receiver can immediately begin to process the messages, causing a message to be processed multiple times.
+However, if the visibility timeout expires, another consumer can immediately begin to process the messages, causing a message to be processed multiple times.
 To avoid this scenario, configure a dead letter queue.

 Using the Message Group ID

 The message group ID is the tag that specifies that a message belongs to a specific message group.
-Messages that belong to the same message group are processed in a FIFO manner (however, messages in different message groups might be processed out of order).
+Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group (however, messages that belong to different message groups might be processed out of order).

-When messages that belong to a particular message group ID are invisible, no other receiver can process messages with the same message group ID.
+When messages that belong to a particular message group ID are invisible, no other consumer can process messages with the same message group ID.

-To avoid processing duplicate messages in a system with multiple readers and writers where throughput and latency are more important than ordering, the sender should generate a unique message group ID for each message.
+To avoid processing duplicate messages in a system with multiple producers and consumers where throughput and latency are more important than ordering, the producer should generate a unique message group ID for each message.

 In this scenario, duplicates are eliminated.
 However, the ordering of message can't be guaranteed.

-Any scenario with multiple readers and writers increases the risk of inadvertently delivering a duplicate message if a worker does not process the message within the visibility timeout and the message becomes available to another worker.
+Any scenario with multiple producers and consumers increases the risk of inadvertently delivering a duplicate message if a worker does not process the message within the visibility timeout and the message becomes available to another worker.